 Before you start

-- Pull a list of 10-20 pages where Google rewrote the title in the last 30 days (Search Console → Performance, filter by impressions, then check rendered SERP).
+- Pull a list of 10-20 pages where Google rewrote the title in the last 30 days (Search Console, Performance report, filter by impressions, then check the rendered SERP for those URLs).

 - Note whether the rewrites are consistent (same pattern every time) or random.